-- 2.1 To ensure that we provide an environment where children can learn and teachers can teach without disruption. - 2.2 To actively involve the children in devising and upholding the school rules. - 2.3 To reward positive behaviour and to recognise in concrete terms the contribution the children make to the ethos of the school. - 2.4 To have a consistent approach from all members of staff towards the children in their care. - 2.5 To open up clear lines of communication between home and school so that shared expectations are realised and home and school work together for the child's benefit. - 2.6 To have a clear policy for steps to raise positive behaviour. - 2.7 The ultimate consequence for persistent and severe behaviour issues is exclusion see Appendix $\ensuremath{\mathcal{C}}$
+- 2.1 To ensure that we provide an environment where children can learn and teachers can teach without disruption. - 2.2 To ensure that we provide an environment free from bullying, where all children can learn without anxiety (see Anti-bullying Policy) - 2.3 To actively involve the children in devising and upholding the school rules. - 2.4 To reward positive behaviour and to recognise in concrete terms the contribution the children make to the ethos of the school. - 2.5 To have a consistent approach from all members of staff towards the children in their care. - 2.6 To open up clear lines of communication between home and school so that shared expectations are realised and home and school work together for the child's benefit. - 2.7 To have a clear policy for steps to raise positive behaviour. - 2.8 The ultimate consequence for persistent and severe behaviour issues is exclusion see Appendix C, mainstream and Appendix D Resource Base provision.